 At CHOP, we see nearly 50 babies every year with CDH — more than anyone in the U.S. Our Neonatal Surgical Team is the only team of its kind in the world, working together since 2004.
 Your baby will be cared for using optimal care guidelines developed by our experienced multidisciplinary team.

-In addition to surgical repair, your baby may require specialized equipment such as the oscillator ventilator, heart lung machine (ECMO) or nitric oxide, but it is important that they have immediate access when necessary.
+In addition to surgical repair, your baby’s CDH treatment may include specialized equipment such as the oscillator ventilator, heart lung machine (ECMO) or nitric oxide.
+Even if they don’t need these options, it is important that they have immediate access when necessary.

 Excellence in ECMO

-CHOP has been designated a Center of Excellence by the Extracorporeal Life Support Organization since 2008.
-Our program has done more than 1,000 ECMO treatments since beginning in 1991, with the team providing ECMO support to nearly 150 CDH babies.
+The ECMO Center at CHOP has been designated a Center of Excellence by the Extracorporeal Life Support Organization since 2008.
+We have had more than 1,500 ECMO cases since opening in 1990, and have supported nearly 250 babies with CDH.

-Your baby will receive general anesthesia and will be continually monitored by a pediatric anesthesiologist.
+Your baby will receive general anesthesia and will be monitored by a pediatric anesthesiologist.
 An incision is made just below your baby’s rib cage, the organs in the chest are guided back down into the abdomen and the hole in the diaphragm is sewn closed.
-The space created in the chest allows the lungs to continue to grow; children will continue to grow more air sacs or alveoli through early childhood.
+The space created in the chest allows the lungs to continue to grow.

 For babies with large defects or completely lacking a diaphragm, the hole is closed with a GORE-TEX® patch or muscle flap.
-Sometimes the abdominal wall cannot be closed during surgery.
-In these cases, temporary placement of a silo, mesh or Vacuum Assisted Closure® (VAC) device may be recommended.
 As your child grows, the condition of the patch will be regularly monitored by doctors to ensure that it remains intact.

-The PHP follows over 500 children, most of whom were born with CDH, well into school age.
+The PHP follows nearly 600 children with CDH well into school age.
 Initial follow-up by the PHP will be arranged when your baby is in the N/IICU.
 Appointments are tailored to your child’s needs, but typically occur at 6 months, 12 months, 2 years, 4.5 years and 6 years, and then every 2 years thereafter, as needed.
 Appointments are designed for visits to multiple specialists in one day.

-CHOP is the only institution evaluating neurodevelopmental outcomes in children born with CDH so that we can continuously improve care and understand long-term outcomes.
+CHOP is committed to comprehensive evaluation over your child’s lifetime so that we can continuously improve care and understand long-term outcomes.